by The Readers of Shed Building Monthly

-The lean to stays as you can 'never have enough storage' and you will also need somewhere to store the garden tools, however roof is integrated into the main shed to make the roofline cleaner.
+The lean-to stays as you can 'never have enough storage' and you will also need somewhere to store the garden tools, however, the roof is integrated into the main shed to make the roofline cleaner.
 There was also a suggestion that a toilet could be incorporated.
-Mains drainage could be a problem so may be the 'long drop' or a composting type could be considered!
+Mains drainage could be a problem so maybe the 'long drop' or a composting type could be considered!

 We didn't really progress too far with the internal design the main suggestion for space saving being the use of shelves at eaves level for the cider press and other bulky items.

-Heating could still be electric under-floor heating or a couple of people were keen on using a wood burning stove (though we would have to pay close attention to flashing details around chimney in the detailed design).
-I still like the solar air heater/de-humidifier.
+Heating could still be electric under-floor heating or a couple of people were keen on using a wood burning stove (though we would have to pay close attention to flashing details around the chimney in the detailed design).
+I still like the solar air heater/dehumidifier.